Holidaydrills/holidaydrills-java/java-versions/java-8/lambda/lambda.md

 * For the sum it is `return valueOne + valueTwo;`
 * For the product it is `return valueOne * valueTwo;`

-Instead of storing the implementation of the `FancyCalculator` interface in a variable you could also put it directly into the argument list.
+Instead of storing the implementation of the `FancyCalculator` interface in a variable we could also put it directly into the argument list.
 But still this is quite verbose:
 ```
     // Will return 35